casindog/3d-Minesweeper/readme.md

 The maximum number of neighbors with one plane is 8.

 2. In 3D minesweeper, the cube's neighbors include the cubes on both the planes above and below itself.
 This example only demonstrates neighbors on the plane above since the yellow cube has no plane below.
+Therefore, the yellow cube's neighbors are same-plane(left, right, diagonal) and top-plane(directly-above, left, right, diagonal).

 ![Example2](assets/example2.png)

 The maximum number of neighbors in 3D is 26: 9 cubes on the plane below, 8 cubes on the same plane, 9 cubes on the plane above.

-Have Fun!

 <h1>
 Code Snippets